gift-surg/NiftyMIC/README.md

 A detailed description of the NiftyMIC algorithm is found in [EbnerWang2020][ebner-wang-2020]:
 * Ebner, M., Wang, G., Li, W., Aertsen, M., Patel, P. A., Aughwane, R., Melbourne, A., Doel, T., Dymarkowski, S., De Coppi, P., David, A. L., Deprest, J., Ourselin, S., Vercauteren, T. (2020).
 An automated framework for localization, segmentation and super-resolution reconstruction of fetal brain MRI.
 NeuroImage, 206, 116324.

+A later extension to this paper for fetal brain automatic segmentation building on [MONAI][monai] was provided by [Marta B.M.
+Ranzini][martaranzini].
+More information about the `MONAIfbs` package can be found [at this page][monaifbs].

 If you have any questions or comments, please drop an email to `michael.ebner@kcl.ac.uk`.

 ## NiftyMIC applied to Fetal Brain MRI